28StoneConsulting/openfin-ngrx/README.md

 `dispatchToParent` - Dispatch NGRX action to the window parent.

-`dispatchToId` - Dispatch NGRX action to a specific Openfin window that matches the given id.
+`dispatchToWindow` - Dispatch NGRX action to a specific Openfin window that matches the given window name.

 `dispatchToRoute` - Dispatch NGRX action to all windows on the specific route.

-`selectFromId` - select data from the state of the window that matches the given id.
+`selectFromWindow` - select data from the state of the window that matches the given window name.

 `selectFromParent` - select data from parent window state.